lukecarr/trophies/README.md

 The [RAWG API][rawg] is used by Trophies.gg to obtain accompanying game metadata, including background images, Metacritic scores, and genre information.

-Using the link above, you can sign up for a free account and obtain an API key limited to 20K monthly requests.
+You can sign up for a free account using the link above and obtain an API key limited to 20K monthly requests.

-> Trophies.gg caches results from the RAWG API in an effort to reduce API consumption (and keep you within their free tier limits).
+> Trophies.gg caches results from the RAWG API to reduce API consumption (and keep you within their free tier limits).

 Once you've obtained an API key, include it as an environment variable and enjoy beautiful game art and extra metadata!